ASHinator04/Gaze_Tracker/README.md

 This repository contains the comprehensive codebase and models developed during my internship at DRDO for a gaze-tracking system.
 The project centers on tracking gaze direction and analyzing eye movements using a variety of methodologies, including raw data collection, preprocessing, and model training.
 The repository also includes supporting scripts for visualization and prediction.

-Important Note: This repository contains raw data collection code, preprocessing scripts, model architecture, and prediction scripts.
-The dataset is included for research purposes, but users should ensure compliance with applicable ethical and legal standards when utilizing this data.
+**Important Note:** This repository only includes the code and model files.
+The dataset used for training the models is **NOT INCLUDED** due to specific reasons, including privacy and confidentiality concerns.

 ---